TransLink (British Columbia): Cycling

 TransLink employs several engineers and planners who administer its bicycle program.
 TransLink works with many cycling stakeholders, such as the Vancouver Area Cycling Coalition.

 TransLink invests $6 million in cycling each year (as of 2007).
 This money is spread among capital and operating projects, with some allocated to cost-sharing programs, which result in additional investment in cycling.

 Metro Vancouver has a growing network of cycling paths.
 TransLink allocates funding to each municipality for cycling improvements, such as bike paths, through a cost-sharing program called the Bicycle Infrastructure Capital Cost Sharing Program.
 TransLink contributes up to half of the costs of municipal capital projects, up to the maximum funding allocated to each municipality.
 Municipalities are eligible to apply for a share of the available funding each year.
 Most of the funding is allocated this way, while some funding is available in a competitive process called Regional Needs.
 The funding process is overseen by the Bicycle Working Group, composed of municipal cycling staff.

 TransLink also produces a regional cycling map, which is available for sale or as a free PDF file downloadable from its website.
 Many municipalities also produce their own local cycling maps.

 TransLink supports many cycling-related community initiatives and events, particularly Bike Month, held every June.

 All modes of transit in Metro Vancouver carry bicycles.
 Most buses operated by TransLink have bike racks, supplied by SportWorks.
 Bikes are allowed on SeaBus.
 Bikes are also allowed on SkyTrain, except during weekday rush hours in the peak direction of travel (inbound to Vancouver in the morning rush hour and outbound from Vancouver in the evening rush hour).

 TransLink installs and maintains bicycle parking racks and lockers at SkyTrain stations and transit interchanges through private contractors.

+In 2022, TransLink launched a "Bike Bus" pilot project, establishing an additional bus line between Bridgeport station and Tsawwassen ferry terminal.
+The route runs along the existing 620 route and uses retrofitted buses with 7 interior bike racks for a total capacity of 9 bikes and 17 passengers.
+In 2023, the route was reinstated, running Friday to Sunday from June 30 to September 3.